-Our initial goal for the clinical development of EVX-02 is to obtain a marketing authorization in combination with PD-1/-L1 CPIs for the adjuvant treatment of resectable melanoma.
+Our initial goal for the clinical development of EVX-02 is to obtain a marketing authorization in combination with PD-1/-L1 CPIs for the adjuvant treatment of melanoma.
 Despite the recent significant advances with the use of CPIs for melanoma, there continues to be a significant unmet medical need for patients with Stage IIIB/IIIC/IIID and Stage IV melanoma that are completely surgically excised.
 With current standard of care, approximately 30.0% of patients relapse within one year and more than 40.0% within three years and eventually succumb to their disease.
 Thus, we believe well-tolerated and effective treatments are still needed in the adjuvant setting of melanomas to improve clinical outcomes.
 In the future, we may explore the use of EVX-02 in additional adjuvant and metastatic settings in cancers amenable to PD-1/PD-L1 inhibition.

-Our third product candidate developed using our PIONEER platform, EVX-03, is an innovative, DNA-based neoepitope immunotherapy with an antigen presenting cell, or APC, targeting unit, intended for the treatment of multiple cancers.
+Our third product candidate developed using our PIONEER platform, EVX-03, is an innovative, DNAbased neoepitope immunotherapy with an antigen presenting cell, or APC, targeting unit, intended for the treatment of multiple cancers.
 EVX-03 is in late pre-clinical development.
 Data from ongoing pre-clinical studies has shown high levels of neoepitope-reactive T cells as well as antitumor effect.
-We intend to submit a regulatory filing for initiation of a combined Phase 2b clinical trial of our DNA-based cancer immunotherapies, EVX-02 and EVX-03, in the first half of 2022.
+We intend to submit a regulatory filing for initiation of our clinical trial in second half of 2021.